William Woodman Graham: Early life

 Graham was born in the summer of 1859 in Woodberry Down or Harrow, London to William Frederick and Louisa Graham (née Neron or Heron).
 On 8 December 1880, he received a B.A. from New College, Oxford.
 He continued as a law student and in late December 1882 passed the exam at the Middle Temple to become a barrister.
 Graham is known to have climbed extensively in the Alps, reaching most of the major summits.
-On 20 August 1882, Auguste Cupelin Alphonse Payot, and he made the official first ascent of the Dent du Géant, considered the last major price in the Alps.
+On 20 August 1882, Auguste Cupelin, Alphonse Payot and he made the official first ascent of the Dent du Géant, considered the last major prize in the Alps.
 While they used the fixed ropes and iron stanchions put in place over a four-day period by Jean Joseph and Baptiste Maquignaz, who twice concluded their ascent three to four weeks before at the slightly lower Point Sella (named after their clients), Graham's party's crossing of an 'extremely awkward notch' to the higher Point Graham was marked by the British alpine community as the end of the silver age of alpinism.
 Nevertheless, his application to join the Alpine Club was rejected for reasons which are unclear, but the size of the majority against him suggests that he had made influential enemies.